snorthov/space-tone/README.md

 Who is in space?
-Are they communicating to the earth effectively?
-Let's find out
+How are well are the communicating?